-10.610.8 Limit on the Number of Time for Questions
+10.8 Limit on the Time for Questions

-The Chairman shall have discretion to limit the number of questions to be asked at any Council meeting.
 A time limit of 20 minutes shall be set for questions under Rule 10.6.
 Any question which cannot be dealt with within the time available will receive a written reply.

 11. MOTIONS ON NOTICE